John Larroquette: Early career

 His first acting role in Hollywood was providing the opening voiceover narration for The Texas Chain Saw Massacre (1974).
-Larroquette did this as a favor for the film's director Tobe Hooper.
+Larroquette did this as a favor for the film's director Tobe Hooper, and was paid in marijuana.
 His first series regular role was in the 1970s NBC program Baa Baa Black Sheep, where he portrayed a World War II United States Marine Corps fighter pilot, 2nd Lt.
 Bob Anderson.

-In a 1975 appearance on Sanford and Son, Larroquette plays Lamont's counterpart in a fictitious sitcom based on Fred and Lamont called "Steinberg and Son".
+In a 1975 appearance on Sanford and Son, Larroquette played Lamont's counterpart in a fictitious sitcom based on Fred and Lamont called "Steinberg and Son".
 During the filming of Stripes (1981), his nose was nearly cut off in an accident.
 He ran down a hall into a door that was supposed to open but did not, and his head went through the window in the door.

 Night Court (1984–1992)

-Larroquette played Dan Fielding on Night Court; the character was initially rather conservative, but changed after the sitcom's creator Reinhold Weege came to learn more about Larroquette's sense of humor.
+Larroquette played Assistant District Attorney Dan Fielding on Night Court; the character was initially rather conservative, but changed after the sitcom's creator Reinhold Weege came to learn more about Larroquette's sense of humor.
 The role won him Emmy Awards in 1985, 1986, 1987 and 1988.
 In 1989, he asked not to be considered for an Emmy Award.
 His four consecutive wins were, at the time, a record.

 Night Court ran on NBC from 1984 until 1992.
 Larroquette, Harry Anderson (as Judge Harry Stone), and Richard Moll (as bailiff Bull Shannon) appeared in every episode of the series.
-There was talk of spinning Dan Fielding off into his own show, but Larroquette said no to the idea.
-Rather, Larroquette ended up on the 2023 series continuation as the only regular character from the original in the revival.
+There was talk a spin-off show revolving around Dan Fielding, but Larroquette rejected the idea.
+Later, Larroquette ended up on the 2023 series continuation as the only regular character from the original in the revival.
+On February 13, 2024, while talking to reporters, Larroquette admitted feeling a little sad when he first walked on the set of the Night Court revival, due to being one of the only living cast members from the original run.
+But as time went on, he started feeling better and credited co-star/executive producer Melissa Rauch for rejuvenating the franchise.

 The John Larroquette Show

 Instead of a spinoff, Larroquette and Don Reo developed a show revolving around some of Larroquette's own personal demons, particularly alcoholism.
 The John Larroquette Show, named by the insistence of NBC, starred Larroquette as the character John Hemingway.
 The show was lauded by critics, but failed to attract the prime-time audience, ranking around number 97 for most of the first season.

-NBC threatened cancellation; however, Larroquette and Reo were granted the chance to retool the series, which saw it carry on for just over two more seasons.
+NBC threatened cancellation; however, Larroquette and Reo were granted the chance to retool the series, which saw it carry on for just over two more seasons, ending during its fourth season after 84 episodes, the last six of which were not aired.
 The show has a loyal cult following, although the series has never received an official home video release from Warner Bros.